9 min read

 • They still produce more carbon than plug-in hybrids or fully electric vehicles.

-• Usually less powerful than traditional ICE vehicles.
+• Usually less powerful than traditional combustion vehicles.

 Plug-in hybrid electric vehicles (PHEVs)

-Plug-in hybrids are a stepping stone between hybrid and fully electric cars.
+Plug-in hybrids operate as a stepping stone between hybrid vehicles and fully electric cars.
 They have a small combustion engine along with a battery-powered electric motor.
 However, they operate differently from hybrids.

 Pros: